 3. Sign Up for Job Alerts

-Save yourself a step and sign-up for email alerts to let you know when new jobs that match your criteria are listed.
+Save yourself a step and sign up for job alerts to let you know when new jobs that match your criteria are listed.
 You’ll be able to set them up directly on company websites for major employers, as well as on job listing sites.
-You’ll receive an email as soon as a listing is posted, and you’ll be able to get your application in right away.
+You’ll receive an email or text message as soon as a listing is posted, and you’ll be able to get your application in right away.

 4. Be Available to Interview